The White Rooster

 “The tour de force of the afternoon was a 35-minute operatic cantata, “The Tale of the White Rooster,” by Sheila Silver…The music was fascinating, using Tibetan chants, modern harmonies and interweaving original melodies with much variety.”

 The White Rooster is a postmodern musical interpretation of a mythic Tibetan folk story placed within a contemporary setting in the tradition of a “play within a play.”
+It may be semi or fully staged.
 Conceived for the four female voices of Tapestry, traditional Tibetan melodies are used along with chant, ensemble singing, recitative, aria, and spoken dialogue.
 The work’s sole instrumentation is provided by six Tibetan singing bowls performed, for the most part, by the women, while various ethnic hand drums are played by a percussionist.
 The piece is designed to be performed in any theater or non-theatre venue/found space.

 The work was commissioned by the Smithsonian’s Freer Sackler Gallery for their 2010 exhibit, In the Realm of the Buddha, which included works by the 17th century Tibetan monk, patron, and painter, Situ Panchen, as well as The Tibetan Shrine from the Alice S. Kandell Collection.
 The cantata was premiered in July 2010 and is currently being toured internationally by TAPESTRY.